-Combination of Therapeutic Hypothermia and other Neuroprotective Strategies after an Ischemic Cerebral Insult
+Combination of Therapeutic Hypothermia and Other Neuroprotective Strategies after An Ischemic Cerebral Insult

 Joline Goossens and Said Hachimi-IdrissiAffiliation:

 Critical Care Department and Cerebral Resuscitation Research Group, Ghent University, De Pintelaan 185, 9000 Ghent, Belgium.

-AbstractAbrupt deprivation of substrates to neuronal tissues triggers a series of pathological cascades that lead to cell death.
-This series of destructive events are referred to as the ischemic cascade.
-The last two decades, several pharmacological and non-pharmacological neuroprotective strategies were developed to attenuate or block this cascade after an ischemic stroke.
-The most promising neuroprotectant so far is therapeutic hypothermia andits beneficial effect has inspired researchers to further augment its protective benefits by combining it with other neuroprotective agents.
-This review provides an overview of all strategies that have combined therapeutic hypothermia with other neuroprotective agents in rodent models of focal cerebral ischemia.
+AbstractAbrupt deprivation of substrates to neuronal tissue triggers a number of pathological events (the “ischemic cascade”) that lead to cell death.
+As this is a process of delayed neuronal cell death and not an instantaneous event, several pharmacological and non-pharmacological strategies have been developed to attenuate or block this cascade.
+The most promising neuroprotectant so far is therapeutic hypothermia and its beneficial effects have inspired researchers to further improve its protective benefit by combining it with other neuroprotective agents.
+This review provides an overview of all neuroprotective strategies that have been combined with therapeutic hypothermia in rodent models of focal cerebral ischemia.
 A distinction is made between drugs interrupting only one event of the ischemic cascade from those mitigating different pathways and having multimodal effects.
-Also the combination of therapeutic hypothermia with hemicraniectomy, gene therapy and protein therapy are briefly discussed.
-Furthermore, combination therapiesthat have been studied in a clinical setting will also be reviewed.
+Also the combination of therapeutic hypothermia with hemicraniectomy, gene therapy and protein therapy is briefly discussed.
+Furthermore, those combinations that have been studied in a clinical setting are also reviewed.

-Acute ischemic stroke, clinical, combination therapy, experimental, human, hypothermia, neuroprotection, rodent
+Acute ischemic stroke, clinical, combination therapy, experimental, human, hypothermia, neuroprotection, rodent.

 Purchase Online Order Reprints Order Eprints Rights and Permissions